Breast Cancer

 mTOR (Mechanistic Target of Rapamycin) and PI3K Inhibitors

-Afinitor (Everolimus) is an oral pill used in postmenopausal women having increased cancer growth while already being treated with aromatase inhibitors, Arimidex or Letrozole with advanced disease.
+Afinitor (Everolimus) is an oral pill used in postmenopausal women having increased cancer growth while already being treated with aromatase inhibitors, Arimidex or Letrozole and with advanced disease.
 It also may stop the tumor from developing new blood vessels.

 Side effects of Everolimus include: